Deccan College of Medical Sciences

-Deccan College of Medical Science (DCMS) is a medical school situated in Hyderabad, India offering the courses MBBS, postgraduate degree / diploma and superspeciality courses.
+Deccan College of Medical Sciences (DCMS) is a medical school situated in Hyderabad, India offering the courses MBBS, postgraduate degree / diploma and superspeciality courses.
 It has an approved intake of 150 MBBS seats annually.

 The college is affiliated to the KNR University of Health Sciences, Warangal from the academic year 2016-17 onwards.
 It was earlier affiliated to Dr. N. T. R. University of Health Sciences, Vijayawada.
 It is recognized by the Medical Council of India.
-It follows the syllabus prescribed by the University for MBBS course as mandated by Medical Council of India.
+It follows the syllabus prescribed by the university for MBBS course as mandated by Medical Council of India.
 The management observes such rules, regulation or orders which are applicable to minority institution without violating the rights conferred under Article 30(1) of the constitution of India.

 The management

 Deccan College of Medical Sciences is established and administered by Muslim Minority Trust, i.e., Dar-us-salam Educational Trust under the provision of Article 30(1) of the constitution of India.
-Dar-us-Salam Educational Trust is an autonomous body with Asaduddin Owaisi as its chairman and Akbaruddin Owaisi as Managing Director.
+Dar-us-Salam Educational Trust is an autonomous body with Asaduddin Owaisi as its chairman and Akbaruddin Owaisi as managing director.

 The college is administered by the chief administrator Dr. (Colonel) G. K. N. Prasad.
 Dr. Ashfaq Hasan is the principal and also the Professor of the department of Respiratory Medicine.